Article/Mention

 Only about one-third of patent applicants invited to take part in a pilot program allowing them to postpone dealing with patent eligibility rejections have accepted the offer, which attorneys say reflects a sense that doing so often has limited benefits, and can present risks. …

-The limited appeal may be due in part to the fact that participating in the program doesn't make patent eligibility issues go away — it only delays when they will need to be addressed, said Kelvin Varghese of Haynes and Boone, LLP.
+The limited appeal may be due in part to the fact that participating in the program doesn't make patent eligibility issues go away — it only delays when they will need to be addressed, said Kelvin Varghese of Haynes Boone.

 "It really is a kicking-the-can-down-the-road type of program, and maybe practitioners or applicants just weren't interested in a deferral, if they knew that they were going to have to deal with it anyway," he said.